openaps/docs/docs/Setup/rpi.md

 From now on you will be able to SSH in with your private SSH key only.

 8. **Update**

-<br>Update the RPi2.
+Update the RPi2.

 `sudo apt-get update && sudo apt-get -y upgrade`

 The packages will take some time to install.

 9. **Watchdog**

-<br>Now we are going to install watchdog, which restarts the RPi2 if it becomes unresponsive.
+Now we are going to install watchdog, which restarts the RPi2 if it becomes unresponsive.

 Enter in: